Oelin/pickle-rce/README.md

 $ ls
 httpd.py httpd.pickle
 ```
 After an exploitative serialisation has been created, it can be used to audit target programs for vulnerabilities, namely those which do not perform adequate input validation.
 Shown below, is a hypothetical scenareo where an attacker manages to obtain the private TLS key of a Flask web server.
 The API endpoint `/login` does not provide validation of input data yet at some point invokes `pickle.loads()` on said data.
-By sending `httpd.pickle` as input, the endpoint will readily transfers control to the malicious script.
+By sending `httpd.pickle` as input, the endpoint will readily transfer control to the malicious script.
 The attacker may then connect over port 8000 to read arbitrary files on the target machine, including private ones.

 ```
 $ curl https://api.alice.com/robots.txt